 VISUALS

-A is available to accompany your National Adoption Day messages on social media.
+A library of visual assets is available to accompany your National Adoption Day messages on social media.
 You are also welcome to use visuals created by your organization.

 SOCIAL MEDIA COPY

 Use this sample copy to help raise awareness of National Adoption Day or promote an event in your community.
 If you share a message after November 23, make sure to refer to National Adoption Day in the past tense (e.g., “During National Adoption Day on November 23 …”)